-LFEV-Y4-2016 shall take the final steps toward a competition ready LFEV and will deliver an integrated set of subsystems that meet the following key requirements:
+LFEV-Y5-2017 shall take the final steps toward a competition ready LFEV and will deliver an integrated set of subsystems that meet the following key requirements:

-- R001 Accumulator -- A competition ready, 96 Volt LiFePO4 accumulator (battery pack) for providing Tractive System Voltage (TSV) consisting of a 7-cell pack, built and tested, with updated hardware, updated pack firmware with charge management and SOC estimate, control panel/display, current sensor, temp and voltage sensors, indicator lights, mechanical packaging, isolation relays, charge relays, and fully interfaced to vehicle systems and the dynamometer test stand. - R002 VSCADA Maintainable and reconfigurable, Vehicle SCADA software, built and tested, and fully interfaced to vehicle systems, dashboard, VCI, remote computers, and the dynamometer test stand.
-Software performs calibrated measurements, implements closed loop control of the motor, and includes multiple interfaces that support multiple modes, including drive mode, demo mode, charge mode, shutdown mode, and maintenance mode. - R003 GLV Grounded Low Voltage (GLV) electrical that runs on 120VAC mains power or an independent rechargeable battery system.
-GLV includes SCADA hardware, VCI, Dashboard, Safety Loop, Interface Panels, BRBs, Tractive System Interface, and GLV Power.
-GLV shall be professionally packaged, built, tested, and integrated into the dynamometer test stand system. - R004 System Interfaces, Cabling, and Packaging Car-ready cabling, enclosures, and panels suitable for the integration of TSV, GLV, and motor/controller on a Formula car chassis, demonstrated and tested interfaced with the dynamometer test stand.
-Cabling is professionally constructed, labeled, and documented. - R005 Motor Characterization Empirical test data characterizing the motor/controller system measured on the dynamometer test stand.
-Data shall characterize the static and dynamic transfer functions relating voltage/current to torque/RPM of the combined motor+controller system, the throttle characteristics, and realized efficiency with cooling requirements. - R006 Dynamic Model A physics model of the anticipated car based on estimates of the car's physical parameters (mass, air drag, etc...).
-A physics model of the motor/controller based on empirical data acquired in R005.
-A scenario model scripted from the anticipated Formula EV competition.
-And an integrated simulation tying together all of the above and answering questions about gear ratio, driver strategy, etc...
+- R001 TSV Accumulator -- A competition ready, 96 Volt LiFePO4 accumulator (battery pack) for providing Tractive System Voltage (TSV) consisting of four, 7-cell packs.. - R002 VSCADA Maintainable and reconfigurable, Vehicle SCADA software, built and tested, and fully interfaced to vehicle systems, dashboard, VCI, remote computers, and the dynamometer test stand.
+Software performs calibrated measurements, implements closed loop control of the throttle, and includes multiple interfaces that support multiple modes, including drive mode, demo mode, charge mode, shutdown mode, and maintenance mode.
+The maintainability of the SCADA system is of the highest priority. - R003 Grounded Low Voltage (GLV) electrical that runs on 120VAC mains power or an independent rechargeable battery system.
+GLV encompasses many functions and circuits relevant to its overall place in the system.
+These include SCADA hardware, Dashboard, Safety Loop, Interface Panels, BRBs, and GLV Power battery.
+GLV shall be professionally packaged, built, tested. - R004 Overall System Interfaces, Subsystem Integration, Cabling, and Packaging The top-level sub systems shall be fully integrated with professionally constructed cabling, enclosures, and panels suitable for the final integration of TSV, TSI, GLV, and motor/controller on both the Dynamometer and on a Formula car chassis.
+Cabling must be demonstrated and tested interfaced with the dynamometer test stand first before being transferred to the car.
+All systems are professionally constructed, labeled, and documented. - R005 Tractive System Interface (TSI) The integrated device that conducts the high voltage from the accumulator to the motor controller.
+The Tractive System Interface (TSI) includes the "pre-charge" relay, TSV voltage and current sensors, Insulation Monitor Device (IMD) and galvanic isolation hardware for CAN bus, throttle, and other motor controller interfaces.
+The TSI also contains brake and throttle plausibility circuits and other required interfaces relevant to its overall place in the system. - R006 Dynamometer A fully operational dynamometer motor test stand capable of measuring torque and RPM and applying a variable torque load to the motor.
+The dynamometer system shall be fully integrated with TSV, VSCADA, GLV, TSI and final system cabling and packaging. - R007 Cooling Controller A new cooling system with 24VDC power compatibility and CAN bus interface.